 From the moment of conception, a child's development progresses along a biologically predetermined pathway that is influenced by their environment (Keating and Hertzman 1998; Tierney and Nelson, 2009).
-Biology, genetics and environmental factors continue to interact as the developing child is exposed to crucial experiences, making vital connections and acquiring new skills and abilities (Halfon, Schulman & Hochstein, 2001; National Scientific Council on the Developing Child 2007 and 2010).
+Biology, genetics and environmental factors continue to interact as the developing child is exposed to crucial experiences, making vital

-&lt;sup>1 The term literacy, as defined for the purpose of this literature review, refers to the ability to read and write printed text.
-This definition is consistent with that used in other studies which report deficits in literacy as referring to the specific skills of reading and writing (Baker, 1999; Weiss et al., 1992; Hardy et al., 1997; Rowe & Rowe, 2002; High et al., 1999)
+1 The term literacy, as defined for the purpose of this literature review, refers to the ability to read and write printed text.
+This definition is consistent with that used in other studies which report deficits in literacy as referring to the specific skill of reading and writing (Ad Hoc Committee on Health Literacy for the Council on Scientific Affairs American Medical Association, 1999; Baker, Piotrkowski, & Brooks-Gunn, 1999; Hardy et al., 1997; High, Hopman, LaGasse, & Linn, 1989; Rowe & Rowe, 1999; Weiss, Hart, McGree, & D'Estelle, 1992) that used in other studies which report deficits in literacy as referring to the specific skill of reading and writing (Baker, 1999; Weiss et al., 1992; Hardy et al., 1997; Rowe & Rowe, 2002; High et al., 1999)